marlonmarcello/hyprdrive/README.md

 ### Phase 2: GUI Integration

-- Integrate a GUI Toolkit, most likely QT as that's what Hyprland is using.
+- Integrate a GUI Toolkit~, most likely QT as that's what Hyprland is using~.
+QT and GTK are awful, I really tried.
+Setting up QT was a nbightmare of obscure cmake flags and functions.
+GTK was promising, I managed to get a hello world relatively easy but working with XML is just a terrible experience.
+Ended up using Slint, love the reactivity and how easy it was to integrate with CMake and C++.
 - Build a Panel (The "Bar"): Create the first UI component.
 This will be a top-level window configured as a Wayland layer surface.
 - Connect Services to UI: The UI panel will instantiate and use the services.
 For example, it will use the WorkspaceService to get the list of workspaces and render them as clickable buttons.
 The onEvent callbacks in our services will be modified to emit signals that the UI can react to, updating the display in real-time.